MDAnalysis/membrane-curvature/README.md

 Contributions are very welcome!

+MembraneCurvature follows the [MDAnalysis AI Policy][AI_policy].
+As a scientific software package, contributions should show real understanding of the code and the science.
+Please read the [Contributing] page before opening a pull request. **Pull requests that are evidently LLM-generated may be closed at the maintainers' discretion.**

 If you are interested in contributing to MembraneCurvature, installation of the development dependencies is required.

 There are three dependency groups defined in `pyproject.toml`: